Brazen thieves steal 18 new iPhones in South Beach, police say

-SOUTH BEACH, Fla. - The excitement over the debut of the new iPhone XS, XS Max and the XR, which went on sale at Apple stores on Friday, was short lived for a group of tourists from Chile in South Beach.
+SOUTH BEACH, Fla. - The excitement over the debut of the new iPhone XS and XS Max, which went on sale at Apple stores on Friday, was short lived for a group of tourists from Chile in South Beach.

 After standing in line and paying a hefty price for 18 new iPhones, the tourist told police officers they left them inside the car to get a quick coffee at Starbucks.
 They said they were inside the coffee shop for about 10 minutes, but when they returned to the car, the phones were gone.